Timeseries

 window_transform(transforms, treat_na=None, forecasting_safe=True, keep_non_transformed=False, include_current=True, keep_names=False)[source]

-Applies a moving/rolling, expanding or exponentially weighted window transformation over this TimeSeries.
+Supports moving/rolling, expanding or exponentially weighted window transformations.

 Parameters